On this page…

-Empower Safer Homes undertakes target hardening on behalf of the Community Safety Partnership to support vulnerable individuals who need improved or enhanced security carried out at their home address.
+Empower Safer Homes undertakes target hardening on behalf of North East Lincolnshire Council Safeguarding to support victims of domestic abuse who need improved or enhanced security carried out at their home address.

-The service is funded to support vulnerable victims of crime where a crime has been reported and recorded and in these circumstances may be free of charge.
+The service is funded to support vulnerable victims of domestic abuse related crime where a crime has been reported and recorded and in these circumstances may be free of charge.

 Coronavirus (Covid-19) Information